 How long do buff laced Polish chickens live?

-On average, they can live between 5-10 years, and some can live longer with proper care.
+On average, they can live between 5 and 10 years, although some individuals may live longer with proper care.

 Are Polish chickens noisy?